Rogers man admits to helping dispose of body, sentenced to 12 years in prison

 Rodriguez-Martinez said he, Vega and Figueroa-Matos put Gonzalez's body in a car trunk, and he and Figueroa-Matos drove on dirt roads for more than an hour, then dumped the body and covered it with an air mattress, the affidavit states.

-Figueroa-Matos, 41, of Fayetteville is charged with capital murder and abuse of corpse.
-He previously pleaded not guilty to the charges.
+Figueroa-Matos, 41, of Fayetteville is charged with capital murder and abuse of a corpse.
 His case hasn't been resolved.

 Rodriguez-Martinez admitted his guilt at Thursday's hearing before Benton County Circuit Judge Robin Green.